spatialos/gdk-for-unity/docs/setup-and-installing.md

 -----

-# Set up and get started with the SpatialOS Unity GDK
+# Set up and get started with the SpatialOS GDK for Unity

 ## Short version